 - No, the discount percentage is based on total revenue, annualized per 12 month period on which the report is based, as defined under TTC 171.1011.
 (Updated 03/18/08)

 - 16. What are the criteria for filing no-tax-due reports?

 - A taxable entity, including a combined group, qualifies to file a No Tax Due Information Report (Form 05-163) if it meets one of the criteria below:

 - qualifies as a passive entity under TTC 171.0003,

 - is a real estate investment trust (REIT) that meets the qualifications specified in TTC 171.0002(c)(4), or

-- has total revenue, annualized per 12-month period on which the tax is based, below the no-tax-due threshold amount, which is $1,080,000 for the 2014 and 2015 report years.
-See FAQ #32 for current and prior year no-tax-due threshold amounts.
+- has total revenue, annualized per 12-month period on which the tax is based, below the no-tax-due threshold amount.
+See FAQ #32 for current and prior years no-tax-due threshold amounts.

 - 17. Are quarterly estimated payments required?

 - No, quarterly estimated payments are not required for the revised franchise tax.

 - 18. Do I need to send a copy of my federal return?